Update on Relevant U.S. Regulations

 PHMSA Releases Interpretation on the Definition of a Motor Vehicle

-On May 14, the Pipeline and Hazardous Materials Safety Administration (PHMSA) a clarification to the Hazardous Materials Regulations (HMR) related to the definition of a motor vehicle.
+On May 14, the Pipeline and Hazardous Materials Safety Administration (PHMSA) released a clarification to the Hazardous Materials Regulations (HMR) related to the definition of a motor vehicle.
 PHMSA shared that a bicycle moved entirely by human power is not a motor vehicle and that a bicycle or other vehicle powered, either partially or entirely, by a motor is defined as a motor vehicle.

 PHMSA Releases Interpretation on Shipping Papers

-On May 10, PHMSA a clarification to the HMRs related to the requirement to indicate the type of packages on a shipping paper, in accordance with Title 49 Code of Federal Regulations § 172.202(a)(7), as it relates to transporting jet perforating guns, shipped under the proper shipping name “UN0494, Jet perforating guns, charged, 1.4D.”
+On May 10, PHMSA released a clarification to the HMRs related to the requirement to indicate the type of packages on a shipping paper, in accordance with Title 49 Code of Federal Regulations § 172.202(a)(7), as it relates to transporting jet perforating guns, shipped under the proper shipping name “UN0494, Jet perforating guns, charged, 1.4D.”
 PHMSA shared that for unpackaged articles described in this scenario, it is permitted to provide an accurate descriptor of the articles in lieu of a packaging type for the requirements of § 172.202(a)(7).

 PHMSA Releases Interpretation on the Definition of a Residue

-On May 9, PHMSA a clarification to the HMRs related to the definition of a “residue” and presented scenarios specifically relating to the practicability of the unloading process.
+On May 9, PHMSA released a clarification to the HMRs related to the definition of a “residue” and presented scenarios specifically relating to the practicability of the unloading process.
 PHMSA shared that the questions asked in the request do not have the full execution of the unloading process, as various obstacles prevented the completion of that process.
 If the packagings described in the scenario had been emptied to the maximum extent practicable, the hazardous material would be considered a residue by definition.

 PHMSA Releases Interpretation Applicable to Cargo Tanks

-On May 9, PHMSA a clarification to the HMRs related to cargo tanks, specifically how pinholes are defined.
+On May 9, PHMSA released a clarification to the HMRs related to cargo tanks, specifically how pinholes are defined.
 PHMSA shared that, although “pinhole” is not defined in the HMR, a manufacturer or cargo tank owner may not choose to revert to the American Society of Mechanical Engineering Code for a definition of a pinhole or for guidance.
 PHMSA asserts that the word “pinhole” as referenced in the HMR is being used to elaborate what a weld defect could be on a cargo tank.

 PHMSA Releases Interpretation on Emergency Response Information Requirements

-On May 2, PHMSA a clarification to the HMRs related to emergency response information requirements, specific to the availability of emergency response information on the safety data sheet (SDS).
+On May 2, PHMSA released a clarification to the HMRs related to emergency response information requirements, specific to the availability of emergency response information on the safety data sheet (SDS).
 PHMSA shared that a statement on the SDS such as “safety data sheet available from the terminal for these products on request” does not satisfy the requirement to provide emergency response information.
 PHMSA also shared that providing a website on the back of a shipping paper for carriers to access a SDS also does not satisfy the requirement to provide emergency response information.

 PHMSA Releases Interpretation on Marking Requirements

-On May 1, PHMSA a clarification to the HMRs related to marking requirements when shipping marine pollutants by highway in non-bulk packagings.
+On May 1, PHMSA released a clarification to the HMRs related to marking requirements when shipping marine pollutants by highway in non-bulk packagings.
 PHMSA shared that provided the material is only a marine pollutant and does not meet any other hazard class under the HMRs, the markings may be covered.

 PHMSA Releases Interpretation on Shipping Papers

-On May 1, PHMSA a clarification to the HMRs related to shipping papers containing both hazardous and non-hazardous materials.
+On May 1, PHMSA released a clarification to the HMRs related to shipping papers containing both hazardous and non-hazardous materials.
 PHMSA shared that there are three options: entering the hazardous materials entries first, identifying the hazardous materials entries with an “X” placed before the basic shipping description in a column captioned “HM” and highlighting the hazardous materials basic shipping descriptions.

 PHMSA Releases Interpretation on the Attachment of Label Plates

-On April 24, PHMSA a clarification to the HMRs related to the attachment of label plates on repaired and/or remanufactured Intermediate Bulk Containers (IBCs).
+On April 24, PHMSA released a clarification to the HMRs related to the attachment of label plates on repaired and/or remanufactured Intermediate Bulk Containers (IBCs).
 PHMSA shared that when a new label plate is installed on an IBC, it should be done in a manner that does not affect the integrity of the package.

 PHMSA Releases Interpretation on the Application of ‘Vehicle’

-On April 24, PHMSA a clarification to the HMRs related to the application of the term “vehicle” in § 172.102, special provision 134, currently assigned to the proper shipping name “UN3171, Battery-powered vehicle or Battery-powered equipment.”
+On April 24, PHMSA released a clarification to the HMRs related to the application of the term “vehicle” in § 172.102, special provision 134, currently assigned to the proper shipping name “UN3171, Battery-powered vehicle or Battery-powered equipment.”
 PHMSA shared that the term “vehicle” is to include self-propelled apparatus designed to carry one or more persons or goods.

 PHMSA Releases Interpretation on Overpack Marking Requirements

-On April 19, PHMSA a clarification to the HMRs related to overpack marking requirements as it relates to cylinders.
+On April 19, PHMSA released a clarification to the HMRs related to overpack marking requirements as it relates to cylinders.
 PHMSA shared that when a cylinder configuration meets the definition of overpack and is placed inside of a fiberboard box, the box must also be marked with “overpack,” so long as the definition is met.
 PHMSA added that it would be a violation of the HMR if the box was marked with “overpack” when it does not meet the definition of an overpack.

 PHMSA Releases Interpretation on the HMRs Applicable to Cargo Tank Inlet and Outlet Markings

-On April 19, PHMSA a clarification to the HMRs related to cargo tank inlet and outlet markings.
+On April 19, PHMSA released a clarification to the HMRs related to cargo tank inlet and outlet markings.
 PHMSA shared that, for the purposes of § 178.337-9(c), an inlet and an outlet are the same.

 PHMSA Releases Interpretation on Pressure Relief Devices

-On April 16, PHMSA a clarification to the HMRs related to pressure relief devices on DOT Specification 51 portable tanks.
+On April 16, PHMSA released a clarification to the HMRs related to pressure relief devices on DOT Specification 51 portable tanks.
 PHMSA shared that the required pressure relief devices must be set to start to discharge at a nominal pressure of five-sixths of the test pressure for shells having a test pressure of not more than 4.5 bar (450 kPa) and 110% of two-thirds of the test pressure for shells having a test pressure of more than 4.5 bar (450 kPa).

 Update on Exemptions